Red Hen Publications

 No. Not even in a manner which could be read as an intentional revelation which clarified matters, or in a last ditch effort, as a revelation of some piece of clever misdirection.
 It comes across as just crass and lazy carelessness which only raises more questions (predomenently over what she thought she was doing), and made the issue even more confusing than it needed to be.

-The whole business of the sea cave adventure(s) is now not even internally consistent.
+The whole business of the sea cave adventure(s) is not even internally consistent.
 Regulus supposedly tells Kreachur to leave him there in the Cave (to die), take the Locket home, and destroy it.
-Which strongly suggests that his death was a quite intentional suicide, since, if he had wanted to try to survive (which it is implied might have been possible, after all Kreachur had survived that potion) he would have only needed to have ordered Kreachur to take him home once he had drunk the potion, and switched the lockets, and to have given himself time to recover as well.
+Which strongly suggests that his death was an intentional suicide.
+If he had wanted to try to survive (which it is implied might have been possible, after all Kreachur had survived that potion) he would have only needed to have ordered Kreachur to take him home once he had drunk the potion, and switched the lockets, and to have given himself time to recover as well.
 He knows that Kreachur could have done that.
 Kreachur had done it before, indeed, it was Kreachur who took them both to the cave in the first place.

 Now, admittedly, doing that might have turned out to be awkward as all get out, since Voldemort might have summoned Regulus before he recovered, which would have been very hard for Regulus to have explained.
 Particularly to a master Legilimens.
 Not to mention trying to explain his sudden illness to his mother.
 But is it really worth dying just to avoid having to make a few explanations?